Updated · Jul 01, 2022

 (Source: Finances Online)

-They are also abandoning their jobs at a 45% higher rate than the men in their industry.
+About 50% of women in the tech sector quit their positions before age 35.
+They are also abandoning their jobs at a 45% higher rate than men.

-Women in STEM statistics have shown that some of the most common reasons women quit their jobs include weak management support and work-life balance.
+Women in STEM statistics reveal that some of the most common reasons are weak management support and work-life balance.

 (Source: Women Who Tech)

 Well, that’s a wake-up call.
-By hiring fewer women leaders in a tech company you are actually helping your competition.
+So by hiring fewer women leaders, you are actually helping your competition.
+Think about it…

 (Source: The Next Web)